-Most reviewers I read for this boot said to get a half side up from what you normally would.
+Most reviewers I read for this boot said to get a half size up from what you normally would.

 Also super comfortable and waterproof which adds to the value of such a boot.

-Only downsides are that it is not a seriously supporting hiking boot and the style may not be as fashionable for some folks who might prefer the Sorel Joan of Arctic or similar
+The only downsides are that it is not a seriously supporting hiking boot and the style may not be as fashionable for some folks who might prefer the Sorel Joan of Arctic or similar.